DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop5/Part_I.md

 ![](./Images/TrueMCDvsEstimatedMCD.png)

 5. In the real world. we can't check our results by making a plot like the one above.
 But we can use the *estimated MCDs* to sort the rows (assemblages) of the data matrix that contain the type frequencies.
 We then make a battleship plot of the the assemblages in MCD order and see if the Gaussian response curves, which are assumed by the MCD model.
-Here is the result for following those steps with our siulted data:
+Here is the result for following those steps with our simulated data:

 ![](./Images/EstMCDOrderBattlehipPlot.png)